aws-ia/terraform-aws-runtask-tf-plan-analyzer/README.md

   make all
   ```

-* Enable Bedrock model access for `Claude 4 Sonnet`.
+* Enable Bedrock model access for `Claude 3 Sonnet`.
 Refer to [this guide for more info](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).

-  > **Model access page retiring soon**
-  >
-  > Amazon Bedrock will simplify access to all serverless foundation models, and any new models, by automatically enabling them for every AWS account in commercial AWS regions, eliminating the need to manually activate access through the Bedrock console.
-Account administrators retain full control over model access through IAM policies and Service Control Policies (SCPs) to restrict model access as needed.

 * Reference the `examples/basic` folder on how to use this module